Texas Attorney General Ken Paxton expected to strike a deal in his securities fraud case

-A nearly decades-long saga for Attorney General Ken Paxton has come to an end.
-Special prosecutors informed a Harris County judge that they will drop criminal charges against the Texas attorney general as part of a deal.
+A nearly decade-long saga for Attorney General Ken Paxton comes to an end.
+Special prosecutors and Paxton's defense team informed a Harris County judge the three felony charges will be dismissed in a settlement.
+The attorney general was facing 99 years in prison if a jury convicted him.

-Paxton's trial over these felony securities fraud charges, which started in Collin County more than nine years ago, was scheduled to take place in a few weeks.
-Now, that trial will not happen.
+Paxton's trial over securities fraud accusations began in Collin County more than nine years ago.
+A trial was scheduled in three weeks.
+That trial will no longer happen if Paxton serves 100 hours of community service, takes 15 hours of legal ethics classes, and pays more than $270,000 to two families who accused him of fraud.

-Lawyers for Texas Attorney General Ken Paxton informed District Judge Andrea Beall of the resolution of Paxton's securities fraud case at a status conference on Tuesday morning.
-The agreement does not affect Paxton’s law license, and it would allow Paxton to avoid a public airing of evidence against him regarding the pay of special prosecutors, jurisdiction, and other disputes.
+The agreement does not affect Paxton’s law license, and it will allow Paxton to avoid a public airing of evidence against him.

 “The State approached us, and General Paxton is happy to agree to the terms of the dismissal," Paxton's attorney Dan Cogdell said.
 "The agreement allows him to get back to representing the citizens of the State of Texas.
 But let me be clear, at no time was he going to enter any plea bargain agreement or admit to conduct that simply did not occur.
 There is no admission of any wrongdoing on Ken’s part in the agreement because there was no wrongdoing on his part."